 Ans.
 The criterions for selecting a material for an RTD are

-1. It should be Malleabe to form small wires.
+1. It should be Malleable to form small wires.

-2. There should be Linear relationship of resistance and temperature.
+2. There should be a Linear relationship between resistance and temperature.

 3. Repeatability and stability should be high.